crescent-network/exporter/README.md

 ## Result File Description

-Note that using Terra's bip44 coin type (330) can't be accomplished. `address_terra` column has conversion of crescent address that uses coin type (118).
+It is important to note that Terra's bip44 coin type 330 can't be derived from just Crescent address. `address_terra` is just conversion of crescent address that uses coin type 118.

 | Column | Type | Description |
 |--------------------|----------|---------------------------------------------------------------------------|